One-Year Surgical Research Fellowship

 All applications are rigorously assessed through a peer review process to ensure that the research, surgeon, supervisor and facilities are of a high standard and that the proposed work will be valid, beneficial and original.

-Peer review will take place between March and May and shortlisted applicants will be invited to attend our Viva Day on 1st July 2024 at the College, where they will present to a panel of experts.
+Peer review will take place between March and May and shortlisted applicants will be invited to attend our Viva Day on 1st July 2024 , where they will present to a panel of experts.
 Fellowships will be awarded in July 2024 and should be started by 1 February 2025.

 Applications consist of:

 2) Confidential form to be completed by the present Head of the Department